 The city of Como makes a good choice if you want everything the city offers in immediate reach.
 However, if you’re happy to drive, it’s worth considering the smaller towns the Como province has to offer.
 Here’s a list of some of the best places to live in Como.

 As already mentioned several times, Menaggio has plenty to offer.
-It’s smaller and quieter than Como but is still in easy reach.
-Prices are generally lower but you still have the same amazing scenery and pace of life.
+It’s smaller and quieter than Como but is still within easy reach.
+Prices are generally lower, but you still have the same amazing scenery and pace of life.

 Griante is located around the middle of Lake Como, around 45 minutes away from Como by car.
 It offers some of the best views of the lake and has some interesting villas and churches that are worth visiting.

 Nesso is a small town on the western coast of Lake Como.
 It has a population of around 1,200 and is incredibly beautiful, even by local standards.
 Nesso is only 30 minutes from Como, making connections very easy.